lisp-mirror/eql5/examples/M-modules/quick/qml-lisp/README.txt

     (qproperties* (qml:find-quick-item "label"))

+Using a dialog, where you can use button [Select] to visually select items:

-    (show-properties-dialog "label") ; see "properties.lisp
+    (show-properties-dialog "label") ; see "properties.lisp"

 TIP